A “Slow TV” Guide for Indoor Days

 Peter Kahn, director of the Human Interaction with Nature and Technological Systems Lab (HINTS) at the University of Washington, calls this phenomenon “technological nature.”
 (His definition includes nature documentaries, certain video games, and robot pets.)
 Kahn, who was featured in BESIDE Issue 05: What does our future with nature hold?, suggests that we seek out technological nature not because it’s realistic or compelling, but because we all possess an innate biophilia, which E. O. Wilson described as our tendency to be drawn toward nature and to feel an affinity for it.

 Does technological nature satisfy our biophilia?
 The short answer is no, not really . . . but maybe somewhat.
 Kahn’s research indicates that technological nature offers some of the benefits of actual nature, but it’s not nearly as good as the real deal.
 No surprise there.
-Still, we’re in the midst of a global pandemic, most of us are stuck at home, and nature scenes DO reduce stress, even on a screen.
+Still, we’re in the midst of a global pandemic, many of us are stuck at home, and nature scenes DO reduce stress, even on a screen.

 – 1 –